amphib24/Mitm-detection/ssl-stripping-analysis/README.md

 Using the HTTP stream analysis feature in Wireshark, I reconstructed the full session.

 #### Analyst Observation:
-   - The HTTP stream revealed credentials being transferred in plaintext, which included the username "alice" and a password of "Secret123!".
+   - The HTTP stream revealed credentials being transferred in plain text, which included the username "alice" and a password of "Secret123!".
 These findings confirm a successful interception of sensitive authentication data.

 <img width="1855" height="907" alt="username_password" src="https://github.com/user-attachments/assets/322d2700-6f33-4e48-aa46-bcf1c1e86bcb" />

 ## Conclusion

-&nbsp;&nbsp;&nbsp; Anlaysis of the packet capture revealed multiple indicators indicative of SSL stripping, including:
+&nbsp;&nbsp;&nbsp; Analysis of the packet capture revealed multiple indicators indicative of SSL stripping, including:

    - Expected HTTPS traffic downgraded to HTTP
-   - Absense of TLS communication between endpoints
+   - Absence of TLS communication between endpoints
    - Presence of HTTP login requests
    - Plain text Credentials
 This evidence strongly indicates SSL stripping as part of a broader MITM attack chain.
 By downgrading HTTPS traffic to HTTP, the attacker was able to intercept login credentials in plaintext, enabling potential unauthorized access